-ID Study Name Study Description Recommended By 1 Regional Winter Truck Travel Restriction Study This study would examine truck travel restrictions during the winter and develop infrastructure and maintenance strategies to improve the freight network and accessibility and safety for freight travel in winter months.
-Western RTMC Regional Operations Plan 2019 2 Regional Truck Parking Study This study would examine truck parking infrastructure in both state-owned and private lots, particularly with respect to interstate travel and regional economic development.
-Western RTMC Regional Operations Plan 2019 3 SR 0358 Corridor Study Truck circulation study for the Greenville area, including Reynolds Industrial Park, Wasser Bridge Road, Kidds Mills Road, as well as northeast of Town of Greenville, the Werner Ladder plant and Hodge Foundry, Clarks Mills S-Curves and access to the interstate.
+ID Study Name Study Description Recommended By 1 Regional Truck Parking & Winter Travel Restriction Study This study would examine truck parking infrastructure in both state-owned and private lots, particularly with respect to interstate travel and regional economic development.
+The study will also examine truck travel restrictions during the winter and develop infrastructure and maintenance strategies to improve the freight network and accessibility and safety for freight travel.
+Western RTMC Regional Operations Plan 2019 2 SR 0358 Corridor Study Truck circulation study for the Greenville area, including Reynolds Industrial Park, Wasser Bridge Road, Kidds Mills Road, as well as northeast of Town of Greenville, the Werner Ladder plant and Hodge Foundry, Clarks Mills S-Curves and access to the interstate.
 At a minimum, specific recommendations from this study should include intersection and roadway improvements and programs to enhance truck and freight mobility and access to industry in the area.
-Study expanded to include multimodal improvements SVATS MPO 2016 LRTP 4 Bicycle and Pedestrian Priority Study A comprehensive evaluation of all recommended bicycle and pedestrian projects in the county, identify project sponsors and funding sources, and develop a plan for pursuing funding for bicycle and pedestrian project implementation.
+Study expanded to include multimodal improvements SVATS MPO 2016 LRTP 3 Bicycle and Pedestrian Priority Study A comprehensive evaluation of all recommended bicycle and pedestrian projects in the county, identify project sponsors and funding sources, and develop a plan for pursuing funding for bicycle and pedestrian project implementation.
 Prioritization framework to be applied to all projects.
-SVATS MPO 2021 LRTP 5 C/AV, Freight, and Electrification Study This study would examine the current infrastructure and develop infrastructure and policy recommendations to support connected and autonomous vehicles and electrification of personal and freight vehicles.
-SVATS MPO 2021 LRTP 6 Transit Development Plan (TDP) The TDP will analyze the need for transit in a defined area, evaluate the services that are provided, and develop strategies to match the service to the identified transit needs.
+SVATS MPO 2021 LRTP 4 C/AV, Freight, and Electrification Study This study would examine the current infrastructure and develop infrastructure and policy recommendations to support connected and autonomous vehicles and electrification of personal and freight vehicles.
+SVATS MPO 2021 LRTP 5 Transit Development Plan (TDP) The TDP will analyze the need for transit in a defined area, evaluate the services that are provided, and develop strategies to match the service to the identified transit needs.
 MCRCOG